 To avoid spectral overlap in groups, the spectral jamming avoidance response (JAR) hypothesis predicts that individual bats in groups shift their call frequencies away from those of other individuals (REF).
 JAR has mixed support from studies.
 Several studies in CF-FM / Hipp & Rhino bats found no changes in CF frequencies (Jones et al. 1993; Jones, Sripathi, and Waters 1994; Fawcett and Ratcliffe 2015; Pye 1972).
-In contrast, Habersetzer (1981) observed CF frequency shifting in groups of the quasi-CF bat Rhinopoma hardwickei, while Cvikel et al. (2015) found no support in the same species.
+In contrast, Habersetzer (1981) observed CF frequency shifting in groups of the quasi-CF rhinopomatid bat Rhinopoma hardwickei, while Cvikel et al. (2015) found no support in the same species.
 However, the echolocation of R. hardwickei is not entirely comparable with those of the more specialised CF-bats of the families Hipposideridae and Rhinlophidae (Simmons, Kick, and Lawrence 1984).
 Hipposiderids and rhinolophids are more constrained in their echolocation as they show a marked individual-specific acoustic fovea that does not vary over short periods of time (Neuweiler 2000; Schnitzler, Suga, and Simmons 1976).
 CF-FM bats are thus constrained to emit calls so that the Doppler-shifted echoes arrive within their own acoustic fovea’s range.

-Our data supports the absence of active CF frequency shifting in a group, as has been found previously (Jones et al. 1993; Jones, Sripathi, and Waters 1994; Fawcett and Ratcliffe 2015; Pye 1972).
+Our data does not support CF frequency shifting in a group (Jones et al. 1993; Jones, Sripathi, and Waters 1994; Fawcett and Ratcliffe 2015; Pye 1972).
 If bats were to show ‘jamming avoidance’ type responses, one would expect an overall increase in the CF frequency range in groups, and thus an increased range difference between single and multi bat audio.
 If they were to show ‘convergence’ (eg. as in Furusawa et al. 2012), we expect a reduction in range.
 The observed CF and dominant frequency range differences of around 2 kHz between single and multi bats falls within the expected magnitude seen when bats do not show any special responses to each other (SI 8.0).
 More convincingly however, the low difference in dominant frequency range between multi and virtual multi audio shows that even when bats are indeed flying together they are not actively altering their CF frequencies to reduce or increase overlap.
-Our simulations (SI 8.0) and experimental data show that a receiver (eg. a microphone or another bat) placed in the proximity of a flying CF-FM bat may hear a series of CF frequencies that vary by upto ± 3 kHz from the emitted frequency.
+Our simulations (SI 0.8) and single bat audio data show that a receiver (eg. a microphone or another bat) placed in the proximity of a flying CF-FM bat may hear a series of CF frequencies that vary by upto ± 3 kHz from the emitted frequency.
 This relatively large variation in the received frequency thus decreases the extent of spectral overlaps during multi-bat echolocation.
 The combination of individual specific acoustic foveas and Doppler-shift driven variation in received CF frequency make it unlikely that the CF component would be masked effectively even in groups.
 For the duration of CF component, we found a median decrease by around 3 ms in multi-bat calls, matching the decrease by ~1.2 ms found by Fawcett et al. (2015).
 Note that our procedure of selecting non-overlapping calls in the individual call analysis might bias our selection to shorter calls in multi-bat recordings, because shorter calls might be less prone to temporal overlap.
-However, whether our observed decrease in CF duration is a result of an increased call duty cycle or an artifact of our individual call selection protocol is difficult to tell apart.
-Our individual call selection protocol specifically looked for non-overlapping calls, meaning that it may have favoured the selection of shorter calls.
+The bias is not very evident in our data however, as the range of CF durations (the longest part of a CF-FM call) overlap in both single-bat and multi-bat conditions.

 4.2 FM component